SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 ## Trustly

 As a part of our Trustly offering, Trustly Express provides an even swifter payment process.

+Trustly Express is supported by a range of European banks, and the following in Sweden and Finland.

+**Sweden**: Danske Bank, Handelsbanken, Länsförsäkringar and Nordea.
+**Finland**: Danske Bank, Handelsbanken, Nordea, OmaSP, OP, POP Pankki, S-Pankki, Säästöpankki and Ålandsbanken.

-While Trustly Express works mostly the same way as the [payer aware payment menu][papm], we have two recommendations to make the experience as smooth as possible.
+While it works mostly the same way as the [payer aware payment menu][papm], we have two recommendations to make the experience as smooth as possible.

 Add the payer's SSN and enable [SSN restriction][restrict].